-Many choices bring it down to your personal preferences and your own lifestyle.
+In the end, it all will come down to personal preference and selecting an option that is suitable for your needs.
 Consider where you will wear the jewellery and how often.

 What attracts your eye and what looks good against your skin?
 These are a few of the things to consider when you are purchasing jewellery.